In this article, you’ll find answers to questions like:

 By two to three months, we expect babies to hold up their heads; by six months, to hold their own bottle.
 Every day we proudly post on social media new acts of independence.
 Our eyes dance with pride when they learn to go potty, tie their shoes and recite their ABCs.

-But, as children embrace their independence, some parents aren’t ready to let go, so regression sets in.
+As children embrace their independence, some parents aren’t ready to let go, so regression sets in.

 “Children begin learning life skills very early, but parents underestimate how much they can learn and how soon,” says Dorothea Daniels, coordinator of Wyman’s Teen Outreach Program at Children’s Home Society in West Palm Beach.
 “Parents also tend to limit what kids and teens are exposed to because of their own discomfort with certain subjects, and this is detrimental to them in the long run.”